 Notice, it was the LORD who spoke unto Moses and Aaron.
 It is not some kind of Roman emperor or any human being.
 So, it is very clear that God, Himself, decreed this.

 God says January 1 is not the first day of the year.
 Man says it is the first day of the year.

 What’s the name of the first month?
 It is called Nisan or Abib.
 Read Esther 3:7.

 “In the first month, which is the month of Nisan.”

 Compare to Exodus 13:4.
 The month of Abib occurs in March or April.
 The date is not fixed as it is based on the lunar cycle.

 Therefore, from a biblical perspective, the year actually begins during the spring and not on the dead of winter.
 It is also marked with a new moon.
-This follows logic as spring symbolizes a new beginning compared to winter where it is all cold and dreary.
+This follows logic as spring symbolizes a new beginning compared to winter where it is all cold, dreary, and gloomy.

 Reason no. 2: It’s a pagan celebration

 If God did not decree January 1 as the first day of the year, then who did?
 Julius Caesar did it in 46 B.C.